sayakpaul/auto-diffusers-docs/README.md

 short_description: 'Optimize Diffusers Code on your hardware.'
 ---

-Still a WIP.
 Use an LLM to generate reasonable code snippets in a hardware-aware manner for Diffusers.
+Still experimental.

 ### Motivation

 Within the Diffusers, we support a bunch of optimization techniques (refer [here](https://huggingface.co/docs/diffusers/main/en/optimization/memory), [here](https://huggingface.co/docs/diffusers/main/en/optimization/cache), and [here](https://huggingface.co/docs/diffusers/main/en/optimization/fp16)).
 However, it can be daunting for our users to determine when to use what.
 Hence, this repository tries to take a stab at using an LLM to generate reasonable code snippets for a given pipeline checkpoint that respects user hardware configuration.